Skip to content

 let mut store = Store::new(AppState::default(), reducer);

-let changed = store.dispatch(AppAction::CountIncrement);
+let result = store.dispatch(AppAction::CountIncrement);

 Dispatch